FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_netconf/readme.md

 ### PKI Data persistence in NETCONF

-* The PKI data is used for authentication of NETCONF sessions using provided RSA private key.
+* PKI data is used for authentication of NETCONF sessions with the provided RSA private key.
-  The corresponding public key must be stored on device side.
+  The corresponding public key must be stored on the device side.
-* Keys are identified using unique 'key-id'.
-The key identifier can be specified in the NETCONF installation request.
+* Keys are identified using a unique 'key-id'.
+This key identifier can be specified in the NETCONF installation request.
-* The keys can be managed using 'remove-keystore-entry' and 'add-keystore-entry' operations.
+* Keys can be managed using the 'remove-keystore-entry' and 'add-keystore-entry' operations.
-  These RPC calls are part of the UniConfig transaction - the changes are not applied until they are committed by user or immediate commit model is used for invocation of the operation.
+  These RPC calls are part of the UniConfig transaction.
+Changes are not applied until they are committed by the user or the immediate commit model is used to invoke the operation.
-* The keys are stored in the UniConfig database.
-In the clustered environment, all nodes share the same set of keys.
+* Keys are stored in the UniConfig database.
+In a clustered environment, all nodes share the same set of keys.

 #### Registration of the new key

-The following request demonstrates registration of the new RSA private with the key-id 'key1'.
+The following request demonstrates how to register a new RSA private key with a key-id of 'key1'.
 The private key must be specified in the PKCS#8 format.
-The passphrase is optional, and it must be specified only if the private key is encrypted.
+The passphrase is optional and must be specified only if the private key is encrypted.

-Multiple keys can be registered at once if user provides list of the 'key-credential' on the input.
+Multiple keys can be registered at once if the user provides a list of the 'key-credential' in the input.

 ```bash